rgga-16/tree-structured-vector-quantization-pytorch/README.md

 ![Synthetic texture](texture1_s.jpg?raw=true "Synthetic texture")

 ## Requirements
-The implementation was tested using the specified versions of the following packages:
+The code was written and tested with the specified versions of the following:
 * Python 3.7.9
 * Pytorch 1.9.1
 * Pillow 8.3.1